Choosing a Pediatrician: What to Look For at Each Stage

 Pediatric care through the teen years looks different from every earlier stage.
 An adolescent needs a provider who talks to them, not around them.

 Confidentiality becomes relevant during this period.
-Many states have laws allowing adolescents to consent to certain types of care β€” behavioral health, reproductive health, and substance use treatment are common examples β€” without parental involvement.
+Many states allow adolescents to consent to certain types of care (behavioral health, reproductive health, and substance use treatment are common examples) without parental involvement.
 The specifics vary significantly by state.
 A provider who can clearly explain what's confidential, what isn't, and why tends to build more trust with teenage patients.

-Annual well-teen visits include screenings that weren't part of earlier years β€” depression screening, for example, is recommended annually starting at age 12 by the U.S. Preventive Services Task Force.
+Annual well-teen visits include screenings that weren't part of earlier years.
+Depression screening is recommended for adolescents by the U.S. Preventive Services Task Force.
 Ask your pediatrician how they approach sensitive topics with teens in the room.

 Transition to adult care is something to think about well before it happens.
 Most pediatric practices care for patients through age 18 or 21, depending on the practice.
-Ask early β€” around 14 or 15 β€” what the transition plan looks like.
-For teens managing a chronic condition, the transition to adult specialists needs planning and coordination, not a handoff on their birthday.
+Ask around age 14 or 15 what the transition plan looks like.
+For teens managing a chronic condition, the move to adult specialists needs planning and coordination, not a handoff on their birthday.

 Office Logistics That Matter More Than You'd Think